 Every day people in the UK go hungry for reasons ranging from redundancy to receiving an unexpected bill on a low income.
 A simple box of food makes a big difference, with foodbanks helping prevent crime, housing loss, family breakdown and mental health problems.

 Non-perishable in-date food is donated by the public at a range of places, such as schools, churches and business, as well as supermarket collection points.
-It is then sorted into boxes by over 40,000 volunteers, to be given to people in need.
+It is then sorted into emergency food parcels by over 40,000 volunteers, to be given to people in need.

 More Than Food